Install a Kitchen Tile Backsplash

 Step 6.
 Work Around Obstacles

 To cover corners and align with cabinets, countertops and electrical outlets, you may need to cut tiles to size using a tile saw or "wet" saw.
-Measure the dimensions of the space where the tile will go and how the tile will fit around the obstacle with a tape measure and then mark the tile accordingly with a pencil.
+With a tape measure, measure the dimensions of the space where the tile will go and how the tile will fit around the obstacle and then mark the tile accordingly with a pencil.
 Cut the tile to fit with the tile saw.

 - When you tile around an outlet, ensure that the outlet cover hides the tile edges.